chunyinlai1997/shopline_automation/README.md

 Author: Willon Lai

-Release Version:
+- Functions

-- 30/01/2023 Automation in Pre-order items
+  1. Automotaion in handling pre-order

 Run this command before go to jupyter notebook for running any aopplications.